chrisbateman/guide-to-web-components/02-practical-use.md

 ### What's going on here?

-When Chrome shipped Web Components &ndash; without a flag &ndash; [they](http://w3cmemes.tumblr.com/post/75694930387/googles-new-approach-to-standards-strives-for) [pretty](http://w3cmemes.tumblr.com/post/75701219807/ghost-of-christmas-yet-to-come-hath-an-ultimatum) [well](http://w3cmemes.tumblr.com/post/75681559100/chrome-team-rapidly-evolving-into-superior-race) [ticked](http://w3cmemes.tumblr.com/post/75717243955/live-from-the-uss-google-quick-update-on-shadow) [off](http://w3cmemes.tumblr.com/post/75719091769/you-non-googlers-misunderstand-everything-we-say) all the other browser makers, who felt that the specs weren't done baking yet.
-They're pretty diplomatic about it &ndash; they routinely say things like, "mail me privately for my feelings on the matter," because their feelings probably involve a number of expletives.
+When Chrome shipped Web Components &ndash; without a flag &ndash; [they](http://w3cmemes.tumblr.com/post/75694930387/googles-new-approach-to-standards-strives-for) [pretty](http://w3cmemes.tumblr.com/post/75701219807/ghost-of-christmas-yet-to-come-hath-an-ultimatum) [much](http://w3cmemes.tumblr.com/post/75681559100/chrome-team-rapidly-evolving-into-superior-race) [ticked](http://w3cmemes.tumblr.com/post/75717243955/live-from-the-uss-google-quick-update-on-shadow) [off](http://w3cmemes.tumblr.com/post/75719091769/you-non-googlers-misunderstand-everything-we-say) all the other browser makers, who felt that the specs weren't done baking yet.
+They're fairly diplomatic about the Chrome situation &ndash; routinely saying things like, "mail me privately for my feelings on the matter," because their feelings probably involve a number of expletives.

 How's it all going to pan out?
 Will the adjustments Safari and Firefox want be possible when Chrome has already shipped?
 Will everyone get on the same page anytime soon?
 I wish I had answers to these questions.
 Web standards are complicated things.
 Tune in next year (or the next) to find out!